Student device distribution

-If you were unable to get your iPad or Chromebooks at the start of the year, don’t worry!
+If your student did not check out an iPad or Chromebooks at the start of the year, don’t worry!
 You can also pick them up at your child’s school.
-Tech staff can meet you to arrange support in getting started with your device.
+Tech staff can meet with your student to arrange support in getting started with their device.
 Please email TechHelp@washougalsd.org and make an appointment to pick up the device.

 Please make an IT help request (ticket) via email – send a message to TechHelp@washougalsd.org or click here to access the HappyFox ticketing system where you can create one.
 Support staff are happy to help and can provide a number of resources to help your student be successful at accessing resources using technology during the closure.
 You can also call 360-954-3671 for phone support (leave a message if we don’t answer, and we will return your call).